 In this assignment you will implement a fully functional Internet router that routes real network traffic.
 The goal is to give you hands-on experience as to how a router really works.
 Your router will run as a user process locally, and when finished will route real packets that are flowing across the Internet to application servers located at Stanford.
 We'll be giving you a skeleton, incomplete router (the "sr" or simple router) that you have to complete, and then demonstrate that it works by performing traceroutes, pings and downloading some files from a web server via your router.

 The server is a user level process running at Stanford.
 The machine hosting the server is connected to a hub which is connected to two Linux servers running a few internet services (http, ftp, and a streaming music server on port 8888), referred to as application servers.
-The VNS Server simulates a network topology which consists of multiple links and VNS Clients, and allows access to application servers from the Internet.
-For example, the simplest topology (say, topology 0) is one with a single VNS Client and one application server, as shown below in the figure.
-In the figure, elaine17 runs a web client and accesses an application server on www-nickm.
-A VNS server one hop before www-nickm intercepts the packets and sends them to the VNS client named "Nick's VR Client", which implements the routing logic.
+The VN Server simulates a network topology which consists of multiple links and VN Clients.
+The application servers sit on the other side of the network topology.
+For example, the simplest topology is one with a single VNS Client and one application server, as shown below in the figure.

-A VNS client wanting access to traffic in the network connects to the VNS server via a normal TCP socket and requests the traffic seen on links in the topology.
+A client wanting access to traffic in the network connects to the server via a normal TCP socket and requests the traffic seen on links in the topology, in this case, topology 0.
 Assuming the traffic is not already being sent to some other user, the server accepts the request and sends the traffic on the link to the client over the TCP socket.
-The client would then inspect the packet, determine where the next hop in the network and send the packet back to the server to be injected back into the network.
+The client would then inspect the packet, determine where the next hop in the network (which would be fairly easy in the case of topology 0) and send the packet back to the server to be injected back into the network.

 The VNS Server can handle multiple (2^16) topologies simultaneously.
 This means that each student can have his or her own topology to connect to and route over.
 The VNS Server ensures that clients are only sent traffic belonging to their topology.